-Acne is a chronic skin condition that may affect 3 out of 4 people between the age group 13 to 30 years.
+Acne is a common skin condition that may affect may people during their puberty.
+Occurrence rate of acne is said to be 3 out of 4 people between the age group 13 to 30 years.
 It happens when the hair follicles become plugged with oil and dead skin cells.
 Even though it’s not a dangerous situation, it may leave scars on the skin.

-Acne can occur on the face, shoulders, back, neck, chest, and upper arms.
+Acne spots are more often found in face, shoulders, back, neck, chest, and upper arms.
 Mostly it occurs in the form of pimples, blackheads, whiteheads, and pustules.
-Ayurveda emphasis Acne as ‘Youvanapidika’ where ‘youvana’ means adolescence and ‘pidika’ refers pimples or pustules.
-Though it effects people of all age group, it’s most common in teenagers.
+Though it affects people of all age group, it’s most common in teenagers.

 - Eating habits – Acne majorly occurs due to impairment in the eating habits.
-Irregular eating patterns, excessive consumption of sugar, fried and oily food can easily pave a path to the condition.
+Uneven eating patterns, excess consumption of oily, spicy, fied items, and intake of excess sugar easily pave a path to the condition.

-- Improper Bowel habits – Many a times Ama (indigested food) if formed due to irregular bowel movements.
-They enter in the blood stream circulates and accumulate in certain places.
+- Improper Bowel habits – Due to irregular pattern of bowel habits, the body will have accumulation of undigested food which enter in the blood stream circulates and accumulate in certain places.
 This leads to formation of an inflammation in that area in the form of pimples or pustules.

 - Long term conception of antidepressants, contraceptives, corticosteroids etc. can also contribute to acne.

-- Acne also pops up due to excess stress in the body by the formation of androgens that leads to breakouts
+- Acne can pop up due to excess stress in the body by the formation of androgens that leads to breakouts

 - Extreme change in climate conditions can lead to breakouts.